-Social Security Official Social Security Website ٩ Home Numbers & Cards Benefits Information for Business & Government Our Agency Links To SSI Spotlig hts 2014 Edition SSI Home Page / Links to SSI Spotl ights-2014 Edition What Are The sSI Spotlights? depth looks at some of the p Understanding Supplemen douts to help applicants thre tal Security Income.
-Spotlights! applying for and receiving SSI benefits.
-Who May Use The The SSI Spotlights are inte ended for use by the genera l public.
-SSI Spotlights?
-We encourage advocates other individuals or group to distribute them to their c os who can use them. lients and to any They provide more details than our general information on pamphlets.
+(80) Social Security Official Social Security Website ٩ Home Numbers & Cards Benefits Information for Business & Government Our Agency Links To SSI Spotlig hts 2014 Edition SSI Home Page / Links to SSI Spotl ights-2014 Edition What Are The SSI Spotlights? applying for and receiving SSI benefits.
+Who May Use The SSI Spotlights?
+The SSI Spotlights are inte ended for use by the genera l public.
+We encourage advocates to distribute them to their clients and to any other individuals or groups who can use them.
+They provide more details than our general information pamphlets.
 Caution!
-The information in the specific case situations.
+The information in the SSI specific case situations.
 Spotlights is general and n ot to be applied to You must contact us for specific case information.
-Spanish Language lage spotlights in HTML for Versions format we use for the English versions.
-You may click on the "En Español" links shown in the chart below or, from the English version, you may click hown in the upper left of the he "In English" link to get ba In addition, Spanish version and the second states are seen lable at Dupter
+Spanish Language Versions uage spotlights in HTML for format we use for the English versions.
+You may click on the "En Español" links shown in the chart below or, from the English version, you may click hown in the upper left of th he "In English" link to get b In addition, Spanish version ons of the spotlights are ava ilable at Puntos